Overview

 Configure spend limits (optional)

-- Set per-user spend limits for specific groups as needed
+directory groups - Set per-user spend limits for specific groups as needed -

 Identity provider setup